MicrosoftDocs/azure-aks-docs/articles/aks/advanced-container-networking-services-overview.md

 #### Create an AKS cluster with Advanced Container Networking Services

 The `az aks create` command with the Advanced Container Networking Services flag, `--enable-acns`, creates a new AKS cluster with all Advanced Container Networking Services features.
-These features encompasses:
+These features encompass:
 * **Container Network Observability:**  Provides insights into your network traffic.
 To learn more visit [Container Network Observability](./advanced-network-observability-concepts.md).

 * **Container Network Security:** Offers security features like FQDN filtering.
 To learn more visit  [Container Network Security](./advanced-network-container-services-security-concepts.md).